Here at ClickUp, we eat our own dog food.

 Or as someone recently told me, drink our own champagne (Amen!).

-As the ClickUp content marketing manager, I most definitely use ClickUp to manage the editorial calendar, blog ideas, landing pages, video scripts and more.
+As the ClickUp content marketing manager, I most definitely use ClickUp to manage websites, editorial calendars, blog ideas, landing pages, video scripts and more.

 Exploring and using our own tool doesn’t just give us ideas for how to improve the product, it also gives me ideas on what to write about 🙂

 In this post, I’m going to show you exactly how we use ClickUp to manage our publishing schedule and landing page development with features in ClickUp that you won’t necessarily find anywhere else.

 If you’re looking to optimize your content marketing strategy with a powerful project management tool, keep reading.

 Step 1: Organize Your Editorial Calendar.